This post may contain affiliate links. Please read our disclosure policy.

 - ¼ cup, plus 1 tablespoon semi-sweet chocolate chips

-- 3 Oreo cookies , crumbled
+- 3 Oreo cookies -crumbled

 Instructions

-- Heat oven to 350°F (177°C).
-Lightly butter a 10-ounce ramekin with ¼ tablespoon butter.
-Set aside.
+- Heat the oven to 350°F (177°C).
+Lightly butter a 10-ounce ramekin and set aside.

 Notes